 The typical back-and-forth of scheduling a call, then following up with an email after your pitch?
-There's no need for that kind of time suck with presentation videos, as you can do it all in one go.
-And if you're recording your video with Soapbox and exporting it to Wistia, you can even track your video metrics on your own!
+There’s no need for that kind of time suck with presentation videos, as you can do it all in one go.
+And if you’re recording your video with Wistia, you can even track your video metrics on your own!
 See where your viewers have watched and rewatched, all at a glance.

 Another time-saving upside?
 Presentation videos don’t require you to enlist the help of designers and developers to cobble together a tome-like sales enablement document.
 You have the ultimate tools and creative control to put together a video by yourself that can be concepted, recorded, and sent to your contact in mere minutes.
 You’re basically a one-stop video machine.

 By this point, you’ve worked hard to build an amiable relationship with your prospect.
 Now’s the time when you want to step up your game and pull out all the stops to give them the deluxe sales experience they never knew they needed.
 Seemingly ordinary tactics like saying their name, bringing up past talking points, and showing that you know exactly what they’re looking for in a solution go a long way in closing the deal and making for an altogether more delightful sales experience (an occurrence that’s rare enough to begin with).